Current as of: February 4, 2025 - 22:06

 Single supplement from £ 665

-Breakfasts are mainly continental style, lunches will be taken in cafes or restaurants, or even service station cafes depending on our location.
+Breakfasts are mainly continental style, lunches are taken in cafes or restaurants, or even service station cafes depending on our location.
 The main meal of the day is usually local fish or lamb specialities, plus European standards such as pasta and chicken.
-Vegetarians and those with special dietary requirements can be catered for, but may get a little less variety in the meals provided.
+Vegetarians and those with special dietary requirements can be catered for but may get a less variety in the meals provided.
 It is still common practice for restaurants receiving big groups to offer a restricted menu.
-Our leader will do their best to ensure as much choice as possible.
+Our tour leader will do their best to ensure as much choice as possible.

 Please advise us of any special dietary requirements at the time of booking.

-On any winter day, you may experience periods of sunshine alternating with short or long showers of snow, sleet or rain.
+Winter departures: On any winter day, you may experience periods of sunshine alternating with short or long showers of snow, sleet or rain.
 Away from the coast, in most winters, there is good snow cover for much of the season, particularly in the north.
 Average daytime temperatures in Reykjavik are between 0C and -5C (32F and 23F).
 In the interior, it can be several degrees colder with significant wind chill.
-The Northern Lights visibility depends on a combination of solar activity and clear skies.
-The two can combine to produce a visible display anytime between late August and April.
+Visibility of the Northern Lights depends on a combination of solar activity and clear skies.
+The two can combine to produce a visible display any time between late August and April.

 Recommended arrival time: You can arrive at any time today.
 There will be a welcome briefing in the evening, but if you miss it the leader will update you separately